Federal Retirement Guide

 OPM identifies survivor benefit options for FERS retirees, including a full survivor annuity option and a partial survivor annuity option, with corresponding reductions to the retiree's annuity.
 The election can affect income for a surviving spouse and may also interact with FEHB continuation.
 Source: OPM Survivors

 This is one of the decisions that can feel administrative at the time of retirement but become deeply consequential later.
 It should be evaluated alongside household income needs, healthcare coverage, life insurance, Social Security survivor benefits, and estate planning.
+A retiree who declines survivor benefits to preserve their own income during retirement may leave a surviving spouse with only Social Security—potentially $2,000 to $2,500 per month—if the retiree passes before the survivor is eligible for their own full retirement benefit.
+That decision made in minutes at retirement can shape a surviving spouse's financial security for decades.

 Common Federal Retirement Mistakes